ypid/opening_hours.js/README.md

         If this parameter is of the type number then it is interpreted as 'mode' (see below).
 Alternatively it can be an object with any of the following keys:

         *   'mode' (type: (integer) number, default: 0): In OSM, the syntax originally designed to describe opening hours, is now used to describe a few other things as well.
 Some of those other tags work with points in time instead of time ranges.
-To support this the mode can be specified. *Note that it is recommended use the tag_key parameter instead, which automatically sets the appropriate mode.* If there is no mode specified, opening_hours.js will only operate with time ranges and will throw an error when the value contains points in times.
+To support this the mode can be specified. *Note that it is recommended to use the tag_key parameter instead, which automatically sets the appropriate mode.* If there is no mode specified, opening_hours.js will only operate with time ranges and will throw an error when the value contains points in times.

             * 0: time ranges (opening_hours, lit, …) default
             * 1: points in time